 To say there were teething problems would be to underestimate the financial and personal wars that ensued.

-An avuncular Frank Bough in a jumper and a tangled-tongued Selina Scott – a smooth-as-silk Princess Diana clone in grey nanny dresses with severe white collars – were the anchorpersons (pictured at left) on the Breakfast Time red leather sofa, introducing items which included a horse race, cricket and pearl fishing.
+An avuncular Frank Bough in a jumper and a tangled-tongued Selina Scott – a smooth-as-silk Princess Diana clone in grey nanny dresses with severe white collars – were the anchorpersons (pictured below) on the Breakfast Time red leather sofa, introducing items which included a horse race, cricket and pearl fishing.

 During the five weekdays, Nick Ross added gravitas as a co-presenter, but the bigger stars were a skinny blonde in a lurid green body-stocking, Diana Moran the ‘Green Goddess’ of exercise (pictured below); bubbly Russell Grant who babbled about the stars – the celestial type not the Hollywood type; and Francis Wilson the whimsical weatherman who told us everything we did not need to know.

 The programme was an easy-going and relaxed affair and came as a surprise to its commercial rival TV-AM which launched a few weeks later with a “mission to explain” – as Peter Jay had called it when a team of five celebrities (David Frost, Michael Parkinson, Robert Kee, Angela Rippon and Anna Ford) won the franchise – with Good Morning Britain.

 Selina left Breakfast Time in 1987, and in 1988 moved to work in America, moaning that she had never been taken seriously.